ooni/spec/informed-consent/risks.md

 **Physical or remote access to a user's device**

-Anybody with physical or remote access to your computer, now or in the future, might be able to see that you have downloaded, installed or run OONI.
+As with any other software, the usage of ooniprobe can leave traces.
+As such, anybody with physical or remote access to your computer might be able to see that you have downloaded, installed or run OONI.

-To delete traces of ooniprobe usage, you can re-install your operating system or wipe your computer and remove everything (operating system, programs and files) from your hard drive.
+To remove traces of ooniprobe usage, you can re-install your operating system or wipe your computer and remove everything (operating system, programs and files) from your hard drive.